 Welcome on behalf of the Chaplain and the Interfaith Council.

 When Salem began in 1772, the vision for this wonderful institution was based upon faith.
 The Moravian Sisters were women of faith who felt compelled to act based upon God’s work in their lives.
 As an institution related to the Moravian Church, Salem places emphasis on religious values and creating an atmosphere where ethical questions and answers may develop on both institutional and personal levels.
-Salem believes that the examination of religious values should be encouraged in your college years and that instructional guidance should reflect ethical maturity in the faculty.
+Salem believes that the examination of religious values should be encouraged in your college years.
 In keeping with the traditions of a church-related college, Salem offers you the opportunity to participate in the academic study of religion as an integral part of the curriculum.

 The Facts about Moravians